10 things to do at the Jewish Ghetto of Rome

 Marcellus Theater| ©Wikipedia - Jensens

-If when you see this building you can't help but think of visiting the Colosseum, you should know that the Teatro Marcello was something like the sketch of the most important building in Rome.
+If when you see this building you can't help but think of a visit to the Colosseum, you should know that the Teatro Marcello was something like the sketch of the most important building in Rome.
 It is an open-air theater from the time of Augustus, where musical and theatrical performances were held.

 Today, the theater houses an ancient palace converted into private residences, and popular shows are still held in the surrounding area, especially in summer.
-If you are traveling to Rome during the summer season and taking a tour of Trastevere and the Jewish quarter, I recommend stopping by the area as the lighting is usually very special at nightfall.
+If you are traveling to Rome during the summer season and you are taking a tour of Trastevere and the Jewish quarter, I recommend you stop by the area as the lighting is usually very special at nightfall.

 Book a tour of Trastevere and the Jewish Quarter